lokalise/i18n-ally-jetbrains-docs/source-code/_includes/preferences_branching_best_practice.md

 # Best practice: dealing with branching in messages

-It's common to have small and simple branches in blade templates for presentation purposes:
+It's common to have small and simple branching for presentation purposes:
 {{ include.initial_string }}

 The best practice it to separate this message into two different ones so translators would have a full context and would